Does Your Website Run On WordPress? How To Tell

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-Wappalyzer is also an easy to install and very easy to use web browser add-on.
+Wappalyzer is also easy to install and easy to use.

-Once you have installed the Wappalyzer add-on on your web browser, icons will display in your browser allowing you to see which software is installed on the sites you visit …
+After installing the Wappalyzer add-on on your browser, icons will display in your web browser menu allowing you to see which technologies are being used by all the sites you visit …

-If the WordPress icon displays on your browser menu (as shown in the screenshot above), then the site has been built with WordPress.
+If you see the WordPress icon on the browser menu (as the above screenshot shows), then the site uses WordPress.

 SpyBar